|The ivy-covered site for the Eleanor Roosevelt monument was created from a demolished highway entrance ramp -- photo wn.com|

 Eleanor Roosevelt died on November 7, 1962.
 Her rich life history included fights against sweatshops, appointment as delegate to the United Nations, and ceaseless battles for women’s and racial equality.

-A decade of organization, planning, lobbying and cajoling later Zohn’s vision began taking shape.
-The State of New York agreed to remove and unused Henry Hudson Parkway entrance ramp, the city paid for landscaping improvements by Bruce Kelly/David Varnell Landscape Architects, and over 2,000 private donors contributed to a statue.
+A decade of organization, planning, lobbying and cajoling later, Zohn’s vision began taking shape.
+The State of New York agreed to remove an unused Henry Hudson Parkway entrance ramp, the city paid for landscaping improvements by Bruce Kelly/David Varnell Landscape Architects, and over 2,000 private donors contributed to a statue.

 A national competition was held with the commission going to Penelope Jencks.
 The artist envisioned Roosevelt not in a traditional, stately pose; but natural and contemplative.
 Mrs. Roosevelt would be depicted deep in thought, leaning against a boulder in the park’s open air, ankles crossed beneath her long skirt and coat, and her chin resting on her hand.

 Jencks used Phoebe Roosevelt, Eleanor’s great-granddaughter as the model for the torso.
 The young model later said she was picked because she has the Roosevelt slouch.
 The artist discovered after months of looking that there was no perfect boulder and that rather than rely on Mother Nature she would have to shape one herself.
 Giuliano Checchinelli carved the black granite rock to Jencks’ specifications.

 On October 5, 1996 the 8-foot bronze statue was unveiled with remarks by then First Lady Hillary Rodham Clinton.
 Mrs. Clinton had often spoken of her sense of connection with Eleanor Roosevelt; leading her to sometimes “speak” to the former first lady in times of stress.
 Thirty-five Roosevelt family members were in attendance, including Franklin D. Roosevelt III.